by The Brightmine Editorial Team

 Nebraska has laws that provide greater protections to employees than federal law, including pregnancy accommodation rights, a higher minimum wage and health care continuation coverage obligations for smaller employers, but generally follows federal law with respect to topics such as military leave and occupational safety.

 Select Nebraska employment requirements are summarized below to help an employer understand the range of employment laws affecting the employer-employee relationship in the state.
-An employer must comply with both federal and state law.
+An employer must comply with federal, state, and local law.
+Where there is overlap, complying with the law that offers the greatest rights or benefits to the employee will generally apply.

 Fair employment practices